shoaibahmed2755/network-packet-analysis/README.md

 # network-packet-analysis
+Implement a three-node point-to-point network with duplex links between them.
+Set the queue size, vary the bandwidth, and find the number of packets dropped.
 This code consists of an AWK file (labl.awk) and instructions for using it with a TCL script (labl.tcl) and a simulation program (ns).
 The AWK script processes the output of the simulation, counting the number of dropped packets.